 About Jonathan Leshnoff

-Named by the Washington Post as one of the “gifted young composers” of this generation, Jonathan Leshnoff is a leader of contemporary American lyricism.
-His compositions have earned international acclaim for their accessible melodies, structural complexity and weighty themes.
+Praised by the Washington Post as one of the “gifted young composers” of this generation, Jonathan Leshnoff is described by The New York Times as “a leader of contemporary American lyricism.”
+His compositions have earned international acclaim for their striking harmonies, structural complexity, and powerful themes.

 The Baltimore-based composer’s works have been performed by more than 50 orchestras worldwide in hundreds of orchestral concerts, He has received commissions from Carnegie Hall and orchestras including the Atlanta, Baltimore, Kansas City, and Nashville Symphonies, the Buffalo Philharmonic, and the IRIS and Philadelphia Orchestras.
 Leshnoff’s compositions have been performed by classical music’s most celebrated stars, such as Gil and Orli Shaham, Roberto Díaz, and Manuel Barrueco, and have been conducted and embraced by esteemed music directors including Marin Alsop, Giancarlo Guerrero, Yannick Nézet-Séguin, Robert Spano, and Michael Stern.